 Gamasutra: How did you enter the game industry?

+I entered Konami as a programmer, and worked on a simulation game under the education software department, that was ultimately never released.
 My first real product that came to market was Detana!!
 Twinbee for the PC Engine [Turbo Grafx in the US ].

 Gamasutra: When did you take the helm of Castlevania?